 Add music to your story by playing it on your phone while you record a video.
 Alternatively, you can tap to add a sticker while viewing a photo or video on your story.
-This will pull up a page full of stickers that you can add to your content.
-Next, find the new sticker labeled “Music" in the second row.
+Search for "Music" in the search bar and tap on the "Music" sticker at the top.
 You will immediately see a long list of popular music, though you can also search and sort by moods and genres.

 Use a third-party apps for more effects

 You can also use apps like Videoshop or VideoLap too add music to your story.
 In fact, there are several apps that can up your Instagram game by letting you add moving text, capture live video, record your screen, and more.
 It's worth browsing around your app store.